Mortgage rate switches explained

 A mortgage rate switch is when you swap your current mortgage interest rate deal (also known as a mortgage product) for a new one offered by your lender.

 Most lenders have a range of different mortgage rate deals to choose from.
-But with varying interest rates and lengths of time you’ll be tied in for, it’s important to choose the one that’s best for your budget and your circumstances.
+But with varying interest rates and lengths of time you’ll be tied in for, it’s important to choose the one that’s best for your budget and your circumstances, which could mean the best option is with a new provider.

 What’s the difference between a mortgage rate switch and a remortgage?

-A mortgage rate switch means you’re staying with your existing mortgage lender and just changing the interest rate deal on your loan.
+A mortgage rate switch means you’re staying with your existing mortgage lender and applying for one of their different mortgage products on offer.
 There’s no additional money being borrowed, nothing else is changing, it’s just a deal change.
-These tend to have less fees than a remortgage and the process is faster.
+These tend to have less fees than a remortgage and the process is typically faster.

 A remortgage is when you either borrow more money when you change mortgage deals with your existing lender or you choose to move your mortgage to a new lender altogether.